samchops1/AIPiP/docs/USER_GUIDE.md

 - Coaching sessions are logged, PDF reports can be downloaded.

 4) Legal/HR gate and offboarding demo (HR only)
 - Dashboard → Auto‑Firing System → Execute Auto‑Firing (HR role).
-This evaluates consecutive non‑performance and surfaces terminations with letters and audit entries.
+  - Demo flow enforces “PIP before termination”: if an active employee fails the consecutive low‑performance check and is not already on a PIP, the system auto‑creates a PIP and does not terminate on that cycle.
+  - Employees already on a PIP who continue to fail can be terminated.
+Termination letters and audit entries are generated.
 - Legal/HR gate is enforced at API layer (e.g., for programmatic usage when applicable).

 5) Govern and analyze